Moscow Protesters Sentenced in ‘New Bolotnaya’ Case - The Moscow Times

 All five now face misdemeanor instead of criminal charges after the Investigative Committee dropped charges against them.

-— The Investigative Committee has also asked the court to place popular YouTube blogger and political science student Yegor Zhukov, as well as Sergei Fomin, under house arrest.
+— The Investigative Committee on Tuesday evening dropped the "mass unrest" charges against popular YouTube blogger and political science student Yegor Zhukov.

-Zhukov, however, faces new charges of calling for extremist acts, which carry a prison sentence of up to five years, human rights lawyer Pavel Chikov wrote on his Telegram channel.
+He now faces new charges of using the internet to call for extremist activity which carry a prison sentence of up to five years, human rights lawyer Pavel Chikov wrote on his Telegram channel Tuesday afternoon.
+The Basmannyy district court approved investigators' request to move him to house arrest later that evening.

+— Sergei Fomin has also been moved to house arrest Tuesday evening, the Mediazona news website reported.